uno-labs/UnoSemuxLightCoreWasm/docs/source/usage/Get-started.rst

 ``error`` and ``res``:

 - ``result.error`` - if successful, takes an ``undefined`` value;
-- ``result.res`` -  consists the result.
+- ``result.res`` -  contains the result.

 Typical usage
 -------------

-First of all you have to include corresponding JavaScript library into your HTML page:
+First of all you have to include corresponding JavaScript file into your HTML page:

 .. code-block:: html